Tom Meighan discusses mental health, rehab and "consequence culture"

 “It feels like the great adventure and you live for it.
 But no one talks about what’s really going on emotionally,” Meighan wrote, going on to say that he’s “always struggled” with his mental health and anxiety.

 “But the lifestyle made me worse.
 I was pushing everything down with drink and drugs — suppressing my feelings.
 I ignored every red flag,” he continued.
 “For a long time, I knew something was wrong, really wrong in my head.
-But I didn’t check myself.
-That’s until I hit a rock bottom.”
+But I didn’t check myself.”

 Meighan then said that he “hit a rock bottom” in April of 2020, when the assault against Ager took place.